 - Alleged offender’s manner of driving was issue of necessity because of emergency situation

 - Driving behavior was issue of negligence, not willful or wanton disregard of the rights or safety of others

 - No people or property endangered by alleged reckless or aggressive driving

 - Witness testimony does not support observations of ticketing officer

 - Ticket issued at scene of accident not caused by aggressive or reckless driving

-Find the Best Aggressive Driving Lawyer in Raleigh
+Speak to an Aggressive Driving Lawyer in Raleigh Today!

 If you have been ticketed for driving recklessly or aggressively in North Carolina, you should take the charges seriously and immediately seek legal counsel.
 Coolidge Law Firm understands the major consequences that convictions in these types of cases can have enormous consequences, which is why we fight to get the most favorable outcomes for our clients.

 Our firm helps motorists in such communities as Raleigh, Apex, Cary, Fuquay-Varina, Garner, Holly Springs, Morrisville, and Wake Forest.
-Let our Wake County reckless driving attorneys provide a complete evaluation of your case during a free consultation by calling (919) 239-8448 today.
+Let our Wake County reckless driving attorneys provide a complete evaluation of your case during a free consultation by calling (919) 239-8448 or fill out the contact form below today.